 - Develop, test, and implement web and multimedia applications using techniques for scripting and programming

-- Effectively apply relevant theories, practices, and principles when designing and developing works of digital media
+- Apply relevant theories, practices, and principles effectively when designing and developing works in digital media

 In past projects, students have had the opportunity to